Ramesh Chandra Parida: Research

 Parida's main field of research was the study of Rice Protein, for which he was awarded a Ph.
 D. degree by the Utkal University in 1990.
 He has published about 20 research papers on the subject.

 Writing career

-Parida is a prolific popular science writer in Oriya as well as in English.
-He has written a large number of articles and books to popularize science in both the languages (in Oriya about 3000 articles and 80 books in English about 300 articles 11 books).
+Parida is a prolific popular science writer in Odia as well as in English.
+He has written a large number of articles and books to popularize science in both the languages (in Odia about 3000 articles and 80 books in English about 300 articles 11 books).

 Books

 Parida has written over eighty numbers of popular science books in Odia literature and edited a number of science magazines and news bulletin.